 Every plugin is not useful for your Divi website and installing too many plugins can result in extra website bloat that only increase loading times.

-Moreover, outdated and unused plugins also pose a serious compatibility and security risk for your website, which additionally damages the performance as well.
+Moreover, outdated and unused plugins also pose a severe compatibility and security risk for your website, damaging its performance.

 Therefore, it’s always a great idea to reduce the number of plugins on your Divi website.
 Start by reviewing the plugins that are currently at your disposal.